WHEN WORLDS COLLIDE

 Back on that beach…

 Truman didn’t know what a seal was.
+And that seal didn’t know Truman.

+One a land dweller.
+One a water dweller.
 Both playing in the same surf.
 Both enjoying the same afternoon.
+Same water.
+Same sun.
+Same moment.

+For a moment, they met.
+Nose to nose.
+Still.
+Curious.
 Trying to figure each other out.

 He wasn’t where he belonged.
+And neither was the seal.

+They didn’t fight.
+They didn’t connect.
 They just… recognized something.

-went their separate ways.
+And then, eventually, went their separate ways.

 Some collisions are not meant to become connection.

-Some are meant to reveal the difference… so you can finally walk.
+Some are meant to reveal the difference — so you can finally walk.

 THE TURN

 That’s the thing about shared water.
+It looks like common ground… until the surface breaks.

 For forty-six years I shared the same building with that man.
+The same coffee.
+The same handshakes.
+The same Christmas parties.
+Same water.
+Until the box broke the surface.

+When he confronted me that day in the shop, I felt it in my body before I had words for it.
 The inner tremble.
 The stirring in my gut.
 The nervousness that comes when something you’ve been avoiding finally arrives at your door.

 I didn’t have a response in that moment.